maty0609/devwks-intro-to-cd/workshop/04-blue-green-deployment.md

 ```

 ## Configure Ingress
 The final piece we need to configure is the Ingress Gateway.
-Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+Ingress exposes HTTP and HTTPS routes from outside the cluster to Kubernetes services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.

-In this case we want to tell Consul what service to route to when a client reaches the our service via the defined host header.
+In this case we want to tell Consul what service to route to when a client reaches our service via the defined host header.
 In the spec below, we’ve told Consul’s Ingress Gateway to route any traffic to our `chuck-norris-app` via default URL `chuck-norris-app.ingress.dc1.consul:8080`.
 This URL is automatically created by Consul.
-First part contains the name of app, second part defines what object, third part stands for name of our datacenter and last part for the name and port.
+First part contains the name of application, second part defines what object, third part stands for name of our datacenter and last part domain and port.

 ```bash
 cat > chuck-norris-app-ingress.yaml <<EOF